aniolpetit/irwa-2025-group06/README.md

 ### What is Part 1?

-Part 1 focuses on preparing a fashion products dataset (28,080 records) for information retrieval tasks.
+Part 1 focuses on preparing a fashion products dataset for information retrieval tasks.
 It includes:

 1. **Data Preprocessing**: Cleaning text, tokenization, stopword removal, stemming
 2. **Exploratory Data Analysis**: Statistical analysis and visualizations of the dataset